 Pick the same day each month, add it to your calendar, book the sitter in advance, and invite your special someone including yourself.
 First Friday nights reserved for Girls Night Out?
 Second Saturday afternoon reserved for alone time to do what YOU want to do?
 Last Saturday night of every month for date night?
 Pick a date and commit to it.
 Do your best not to let anything else get in the way.

 If team status meetings are important enough to schedule in advance at work, aren't dates with those you love the most also worth it?
-And the new year is the perfect time to go ahead and book a recurring date for the next 12 months.
+Go ahead and book a recurring date for the next 12 months.
 Sherah can also help get that scheduled for you, find a sitter, and book your dinner reservation.